 –Cynthia Rosengard, LCP, Associate Professor at Brown University School of Public Health

-Cindy is an educator with thirty years of experience.
-She brings to her work the core belief that developmentally-appropriate information, healthy boundaries and consent education, and body positivity are some of the most important gifts we can give ourselves and our children.
-She provides workshops and classes for parents, caregivers, and professionals on working with children and youth around sexuality, bodies, and emotions.
-Cindy delights in working with her colleagues at NSTA to provide opportunities for people to learn and grow in a non-therapeutic environment.
+CB is an educator with thirty years of experience.
+They bring to their work the core belief that developmentally-appropriate information, healthy boundaries and consent education, and body positivity are some of the most important gifts we can give ourselves and our children.
+They provide workshops and classes for parents, caregivers, and professionals on working with children and youth around sexuality, bodies, and emotions.
+CB delights in working with their colleagues at NSTA to provide opportunities for people to learn and grow in a non-therapeutic environment.

-Cindy, also known as CB, is a long-time resident of the Valley.
-CB has lived on a farm, in a housing collective, in a row house, a seminary, and currently loves living in a repurposed factory.
+CB is a long-time resident of the Valley.
+They have lived on a farm, in a housing collective, in a row house, a seminary, and currently loves living in a repurposed factory.

-Cindy is also the founder and director of Justice and Peace Consulting.
-For more information, please click through to her website, Justiceandpeaceconsulting.com.
+CB is also the founder and director of Justice and Peace Consulting.
+For more information, please click through to their website, Justiceandpeaceconsulting.com.

 Eastern College, BA in Education

 Union Theological Seminary, Master of Divinity

 Our Whole Lives Sexuality Education, Facilitator of all levels, Trainer of Elementary and Adult Levels, Trainer of Trainers at the Elementary Level

 Talking About Touching: A Personal Safety Curriculum for preschool and elementary school age children, Trainer